ncss-tech/soilReports/inst/reports/national/NASIS-site-export/README.md

 2. Run `soilReports::reportSetup("national/NASIS-site-export")` to install dependencies

 3. Run `soilReports::reportInit("national/NASIS-site-export", outputDir = "NASIS-site-export")` to install a report instance in `outputDir`.
 Specify `overwrite` argument as needed.
-Use `reportUpdate` if an existing older report instance is being updated and you want to preserve _config.R_ contents.

 4. Navigate to `"NASIS-site-export"` directory.
 Open _report.Rmd_ in RStudio and click "Knit" drop-down menu, select "Knit with Parameters...".
 You can also `render()` with {rmarkdown} manually.